Lithia Motors

 Lithia Motors, Inc. is an American nationwide automotive dealership group headquartered in Medford, Oregon.
-It is the third largest new vehicle automotive dealership group in the United States, after AutoNation and Penske Automotive Group.
-As of May 2022, Lithia operates 267 stores in 24 states, and 14 in Canada.
+It is the third largest new vehicle automotive dealership group in the United States, below AutoNation and Penske Automotive Group.
+As of May, 2024, Lithia operates 298 stores in the United States, 14 stores in Canada and 170 in the United Kingdom.
 Lithia Motors employs approximately 21,150 people.

 In 2015, Lithia Motors broke into the Fortune 500 list at #482, making it one of only three Oregon-based companies in the Fortune 500.
 This followed a year that saw the acquisition of the DCH Auto Group, one of the 10 largest dealer groups in the country, with 27 dealerships, before being purchased by Lithia Motors.
 In 2016, Lithia climbed to #346 and that same year made the Fortune 500 List of Top Ten Companies with the biggest jump in rank on the Fortune 500.
 As of 2018, Lithia is ranked #294 on the Fortune 500.
+As of 2022 Lithia is ranked #158 on the Fortune 500.